 Authors may present preliminary versions of their work in other venues that are not refereed and/or not archival (e.g. course reports, theses, non-archival workshops, or on preprint servers such as arXiv.org).
 Authors should list all such previous presentations in the submission form.
 This will help the area chairs if questions of originality arise.

 No double submissions will be allowed for NAACL-HLT 2021.
 Authors submitting more than one paper to NAACL-HLT 2021 must ensure that the submissions do not overlap significantly (>25%) with each other.
-A given paper may only be submitted to a single NAACL-HLT 2021 track (Research, SRW or demos); any paper found to be submitted to more than one track will be rejected by all tracks.
+A given paper may only be submitted to a single NAACL-HLT 2021 track (Research, SRW, Demos or Industry); any paper found to be submitted to more than one track will be rejected by all tracks.
 Resubmission to an appropriate workshop that follows the main conference is not affected by this policy.

 As mentioned above, the anonymity period for NAACL-HLT 2021 is from October 23, 2020 to March 10, 2021.
 You may not make a non-anonymized version of your paper available online to the general community (for example, via a preprint server) during the anonymity period.